Great grilled turkey with brown sugar rub. Oh so moist and tasty. Grill that bird today.

 Add the turkey to the brine and refrigerate for 3-6 hours.

-Preheat grill on medium high to get temp of 350 to 400 initially.
+Preheat grill on medium high to get the temp of 350 to 400 initially.
 Mix a rub of 2 T brown sugar, 1 t each of kosher salt and chili powder, 1/2 t each oregano and cumin.

 Rinse the breast well, pat dry then brush with a little olive oil.